How To Save Money On Your Wedding

 Instead of hiring a professional to decorate your venue, get creative and DIY your own decorations.
 You can save money by using items you already have or by finding affordable items at thrift stores or garage sales.

 Trim The Guest List

 The more guests you invite, the more you'll have to spend on food, drinks, and favors.
 Know this is easier said than done, but by keeping your guest list small, you'll be able to save money and still have a beautiful and intimate wedding.

 By following these seven ways to cut costs on your big day, you'll be able to have the wedding of your dreams without breaking the bank.
-And, don't forget to check out Provenance for free tools to craft your perfect ceremony.
+And, don't forget to check out Provenance for tools to craft your perfect ceremony.